dimchat/demo-objc/README.md

 // set to the conversation manager
 DIMAmanuensis *clerk = [DIMAmanuensis sharedInstance];
 clerk.dataSource = _myMessageProcessor;
 clerk.delegate   = _myMessageProcessor;

-// 1. when your network connection received a message data, you should
+// 1. when your network connection received a message data from station,
-//    decompress(if need) and call [DIMTransceiver sharedInstance]
+//    you should decompress(if need) and call the Transceiver to verify
-//    to verify and decrypt it to an InstantMessage;
+//    and decrypt it to an instant message;
 // 2. after that, you could try to recognize the message type, if it is
 //    a system command, you could run your scripts for it, otherwise
-//    call [DIMClient sharedInstance] to handle the message;
+//    call the Amanuensis to handle the message;
-// 3. the client will insert it into the chat box (DIMConversation)
+// 3. the Amanuensis will insert it into the chat box (Conversation)
 //    that the message belongs to;
 // 4. finally, the chat box will call your message processor to save it,
-//    the clerk (DIMAmanuensis) will set your processor into each chat box
+//    the Amanuensis will set your message processor into each chat box
 //    automatically, unless you have already specify them.
 ```
-1. Your message processor should implement saving new message and loading messages partially from local store.

 ---
 Written by [Albert Moky](http://moky.github.com/) @2018